 How does affordance of technology impact relationships between technologies, humans and their environments?
-Dana Lunberry, PhD Candidate, Information Systems and Innovations, London School of Economics is asking as part of her research, supported by RADMA, we asked her about her work.
+Dana Lunberry, PhD, Information Systems and Innovations, London School of Economics asked as part of her research, supported by RADMA, we asked her about her work.

 What support did you get from RADMA and how did it help you?

 RADMA generously provided financial support toward my tuition and maintenance during the third year of my PhD programme at LSE.
 The support was incredibly helpful to me and my family as it covered a significant proportion of our expenses for the year.

 Please can you outline the topic of your research at the time you received the RADMA support?

 The research is titled “Technological Affordances and ICT Innovation for Low-Income Markets.”
 This study will provide an in-depth empirically-grounded examination of the relationship between technological affordances and ICT innovations for low-income markets.

 The primary research question is the following: How do technological affordances shape ICT innovations for low-income markets?
 In answering this question, the key objective of this research is to provide critical insights into affordance theory by offering new theorisation about the utility of technological affordances for understanding and optimising ICT innovation for low-income markets.

 In particular, this research will examine the relationship between technological affordances and IT-associated organisational change in the context of ICT innovation which takes on a market-based approach.
 Such insights will provide significant contributions to practice as well as scholarship.

 This study is significant because an affordance lens reveals how the relationships between technologies, humans and their environments are generating effects within this context of low-income markets and in relation to market-based approaches to ICT innovation more broadly.
 This study therefore sheds light on some of the most important and conceptually significant features of the conditions of ICT innovation that would not have been possible through other theories.